lliendo/Radar/docs/plugins-development.rst

     Contact and check objects have some attributes that you can read to perform some work.
 For example : every contact object contains a name, an email an optionally a phone number.
-The following piece of code shows how to read any useful values (both from a contact and a check) :
+The following piece of code shows how to read any useful value (both from a contact and a check) :

     .. code-block:: python

         def on_check_reply(self, address, port, checks, contacts):
-            """ Accesing properties of check and contact object """
+            """ Accesing properties of a check and contact object """

             """ Contact properties. """
             contact_name = contacts[0].name